 Legal Penalties for a Human Trafficking Conviction

-The legal penalties for a human trafficking conviction in violation of California Penal Code Section 236.1 will depend of what specific section you were convicted of.
+The legal penalties for a human trafficking conviction in violation of California Penal Code Section 236.1 will depend on what specific section you were convicted of.
 However, it's always a felony offense.
 The legal penalties include:

 - If convicted of Penal Code Section 236.1(a), which is depriving another individual of their liberty with the intent to obtain forced labor or services, the legal penalties can include up to 12 years in a California state prison, a fine up to $500,000, and formal probation.